Martyrs of the Spanish Civil War: Pope Benedict XVI

 Benedict XVI beatified 530 martyrs in the years 2005, 2007, 2010 and 2011, with the biggest being the 498 Spanish martyrs in October 2007, in the largest beatification ceremony in the history of the Catholic Church.
 In this group of people, the Vatican has not included all Spanish martyrs, nor any of the 16 priests who were executed by the nationalist side in the first years of the war.
 This decision has caused numerous criticisms from surviving family members and several political organisations in Spain.

 The beatification recognized the extraordinary fate and often brutal death of the persons involved.
 Some have criticized the beatifications as dishonoring non-clergy who were also killed in the war, and as being an attempt to draw attention away from the church's support of Franco (some quarters of the Church called the Nationalist cause a "crusade").
 Within Spain, the Civil War still raises high emotions.
 The act of beatification has also coincided in time with the debate on the Law of Historical Memory (about the treatment of the victims of the war and its aftermath) promoted by the Spanish Government.

 Responding to the criticism, the Vatican has described the October 2007 beatifications as relating to personal virtues and holiness, not ideology.
 They are not about "resentment but ... reconciliation".
 The Spanish government has supported the beatifications, sending Foreign Minister Miguel Ángel Moratinos to attend the ceremony.

 Among those present was Juan Andrés Torres Mora, a relative of one of the martyrs and the Spanish MP who had debated the memory law for PSOE.

-The October 2007 beatifications have brought the number of martyred persons beatified by the Church to 977, eleven of whom have been canonized as saints.
+The October 2007 beatifications brought the number of martyred persons beatified by the Church to 977, eleven of whom have been canonized as saints.
 Because of the extent of the persecution, many more cases could be proposed; as many as 10,000 according to Catholic Church sources.
 The process for beatification has already been initiated for about 2,000 people.

 At 28 October 2007 beatifications, Pope Benedict underscored the call to sanctity for all Christians, saying it was "realistic possibility for the entire Christian people".
 He also noted, "This martyrdom in ordinary life is an important witness in today's secularized society."